ritchieng/dlami/README.md

 - Ubuntu 14.04

 ## How to install?
 If you are a unfamiliar with Amazon AWS GPU instance, I suggest you use this [guide](http://machinelearningmastery.com/develop-evaluate-large-deep-learning-models-keras-amazon-web-services/) that is made for beginners.
 Trust me, you cannot go wrong with the guide and this AMI!
-Instead of using the AMI that the website recommends (you will know when you reach that section how to search for an AMI), just search for `TFAMI.v2` or `TFAMI` instead.
+Instead of using the AMI that the website recommends (you will know when you reach that section how to search for an AMI), just search for `TFAMI.v3` or `TFAMI.v2` instead.

 Please take note we have updated TensorFlow and all of its dependencies.
 The new version is available as `TFAMI.v2`.